What is Parboiled Rice?

 Good Nutrition

 First, parboiled rice is highly nutritious.
 Regular white rice goes through multiple processes that remove the nutrient-rich husk and germ, leaving less than 5% of the nutrients.
 Parboiled rice, on the other hand, undergoes hydrothermal treatment on unhulled paddy rice.
 This process allows soluble vitamins and minerals from the husk and bran to seep into the endosperm, preserving the germ.
-It also optimizes the starch structure, lowers the glycemic index, and retains more than 87% of its nutrients.
-Experts agree it is especially suitable for diabetic patients.
+It optimized starch structure and gelatinized starch slow digestion, lowering the glycemic index, and retaining over 87% of nutrients.
+Known as a healthy rice and a green food, it is particularly suitable for diabetics and fitness enthusiasts.
+Rich in dietary fiber, it helps promote intestinal health and maintain normal metabolism.

 Less broken rice